Local entities are subject to an income tax rate of 30 percent for the fiscal year 2020 and 25 percent as of the fiscal year 2021.

 In general, non-resident entities and individuals are taxed at an income tax rate of 35 percent applied on the presumption of taxable income with effective tax rates of 12.5 percent up to 31.5 percent (see Taxable Incomes).
 Some concepts are not taxed at the general 35-percent tax rate and are taxed to a specific tax rate.

 - Transfer of sovereign bonds or any title (public or private) is taxed at a 5-percent income tax rate if the title is issued in Argentine pesos, or 15-percent income tax rate if the title is issued in Argentine pesos with adjustment clause, or in foreign currency except an exemption results applicable.
 The transfer of shares of a local corporation is taxed at a 15-percent income tax rate.
 This assumes that the foreign beneficiary is in a jurisdiction considered as cooperative for tax purposes.

 - Dividends paid to a non-resident individual or entity are taxed at a 7-percent tax rate for the fiscal year 2020 and 13 percent as of the fiscal year 2021.

-The applicable tax rates can be lower if a double taxation treaty is applicable.
+- The applicable tax rates can be lower if a double taxation treaty is applicable.

-Resident companies are subject to a standard corporate income tax rate of 29.58%.
-This rate will be reduced to 25% as from 2020.
-The first income band of €100,000 of small companies is subject to a lower rate of 20.40% (20% as from 2020).
+Resident companies are subject to a standard corporate income tax rate of 25 percent.
+The first income band of EUR100,000 of small companies is subject to a lower rate of 20 percent, provided that certain conditions are met.